leoneckert/keystroke-analysis/README.md

 -> adam harvey added [nano second timestamps](https://github.com/adamhrv/keylogger) to it.<br><br>

 my script builds upon the keylogger's output file (with ns timestamps) in csv format.
+It creates visual keystroke fingerprints.
 ## Usage
 ###Preparation
 before capturing keystrokes to be used with my script, I recommend doing this:<br>